 To contribute: The Rocky Mountain Fiddle Camp Scholarship Fund (RMFCSF) is an IRS approved 501(c)(3) organization.
 All contributions are tax deductible.
 If you wish to donate, simply mail a check to “RMFCSF” to the address below at the bottom of the page.
 Alternatively, email Mark Luther for guidance how to make a donation electronically.

 The purpose of the Scholarship Program is to allow new campers to come to RMFC who would otherwise not be able to without financial assistance.
 It is not necessary to be an accomplished musician, simply dedicated to learning your instrument.
 Applicants should be able to demonstrate financial need.
 Prior scholarship winners, campers who have attended RMFC in the past, and those who can afford to come without assistance are not eligible.

-Starting April 1, 2021, the Rocky Mountain Fiddle Camp Scholarship Fund will consider applicants for scholarships for the 2021 sessions, August 1-8 & 8-15.
+Starting April 1, 2022, the Rocky Mountain Fiddle Camp Scholarship Fund will consider applicants for scholarships for the 2022 session, August 7-14.
 To be considered for a scholarship, you must send in your registration and application by May 31.
 No applications will be considered after that date.
 Scholarship Awards will be made on an ongoing basis.

 We also provide scholarships to groups of students affiliated with music education groups generally known as, or inspired by, “El Sistema.”
 Prior examples are Harmony Project from Los Angeles and Atlanta Music Project.
 If you are part of such a group, please send an email to Mark Luther, Camp Director for more information.